Itera/ada-django-kurs/__tasks__/part1/README.md

 {% endfor %}
 ```

 The items in your for-loop can then be rendered using HTML tags.
 One easy way to do this is to use a `<p>` tag (paragraph) for each item and render the content inside it.
-Again, we have to use a special syntax for rendering Python variables in a HTML file.
+Again, we have to use a special syntax for rendering Python variables in an HTML file.
 Here is an example:

 ```html
 <p>{{ item }}</p>